 History of Valium

-Valium and the other benzos are derived from chemical compounds, making some more addictive even than heroin.
-Many people suffer appalling withdrawal symptoms so severe they are unfit to get a job, have stable relationships, or even independent living.
-Some have also been left with permanent effects, including memory loss, having trouble finishing sentences, excruciating pain, paranoia, seizure-type movements, muscle cramps, flu-like symptoms, morbid ideas, and dementia.
+Valium and the other benzos are derived from chemical compounds, making some more addictive than heroin.
+Many suffer severe withdrawal symptoms because they are unfit to get a job, have stable relationships, or live independently.
+Some have also been left with permanent effects, including memory loss, trouble finishing sentences, excruciating pain, paranoia, seizure-type movements, muscle cramps, flu-like symptoms, morbid ideas, and dementia.

 Despite guidelines dating back to the late 1980s, which warn doctors to limit prescribing this potent and controversial drug, clinicians have prescribed it to handle many hard-to-treat and hard-to-diagnose individuals.